yuckdevchan/jellyfin-backup-script/README.md

 # jellyfin-backup-script
-Backup all your Jellyfin directories by running this script.
+Backup all your Jellyfin media server directories by running this script.